ncsa/Delta_doc/docs/source/user_guide/debug_perf.rst

     :alt: inst_access
     :width: 1000px

-Selecting one of the lines or routines will take you to the Sources view where you can see the assembly used in that portion of code.
+Selecting one of the lines or routines will take you to the Sources view where you can see the assembly used in that portion of the code.

 ..  image:: images/debug_perf/06_uprof_sources.png
     :alt: sources view